 Here’s what you will have to do:

 - Go to the WordPress repository and enter the plugin name ‘WP Reset’ in the search field.
-You will find the plugin and click on this link.
+You will find the plugin and download the plugin.

 - Alternatively, you can enter your site’s dashboard and go to Plugins, then click ‘Add New’